WoRMS name details

 Distribution Southern Ocean.
 Widespread on both sides of the Antarctic Peninsula: Weddell Sea, Larsen Ice Shelf area, Prince Gustac Channel; Elephant Island, South Shetland Islands (45-1000 m).
 Bellingshausen Sea (about 500 m).
 Ross Sea: Terra Nova Bay (320-670 m); off Daniell Peninsula, north of McMurdo (567-578 m).
 East Antarctica, Wilkes Land, O'Brien Bay (10-25 m). [details]

 Etymology The specific epithet australis is the Latin word for 'southern', and refers to the distribution of the species, known only from the Southern Hemisphere.
 As Scalibregma is a neuter gender genus it is mandatory to correct the adjectival spelling to australe.
-Such a correction has not yet been published. [details]
+A correction was published in Blake & Read (2025) [details]

 Habitat Mainly sediments dominated by silt and clay, but also in sand and gravel. [details]